Shared inbound email for teams

 The problem

 Personal inboxes were never meant to hold shared staging accounts, vendor signups, billing notices, and verification flows.
-That makes ownership messy and recovery slow.
+That makes ownership fragile and recovery slow.

 How it works